RodriOnce/pgroup1-JARR-IB-CM/README.md

 -	Sudo systemctl enable mariadb
 -	Sudo mysql_secure_installation
 -	To use MariaDB:
-o	Sudo mysql -u root -p
+-	Sudo mysql -u root -p
-o	CREATE DATABASE name_db;
+-	CREATE DATABASE name_db;
-o	USE name_db;
+-	USE name_db;
-o	*From here we create a table and enter data*
+*From here we create a table and enter data*

 #MongoDB with Docker installation and configuration
 -	In the main folder there is a document called “Docker_Mongo.pdf” with the installation of MongoDB using Docker.